Ynn/selfstar/intro-felix.md

 ## Stopping the framework

-The OSGi platform is reified by a bundle called the "System Bundle" which always have the 0 id.
+The OSGi platform is reified by a bundle called "System Bundle" which always has the 0 id.
 To stop the framework, you only have to stop that bundle.

 Use the command *stop 0* to stop the framework :
 {code lang=bash}